Brandon Genetin

 Background

-Brandon joined ERS in 2022.
-His research focuses on labor and education economics in the rural United States and the implications of occupational mismatches—the discrepancies between workers’ skills and those required by the job—at the individual and regional levels.
-Additionally, he maintains a strong research interest in other regional economic topics, like migration—as well as a broader research interest in diversity, equity and inclusion initiatives, and mitigating systemic disadvantages to minority populations.
+Brandon joined USDA, ERS in 2022.
+His research focuses on labor and education economics in the rural United States and the implications of occupational mismatches, the discrepancies between workers’ skills and those required by the job, at the individual and regional levels.
+Brandon's current work includes research on the changes in supply and demand of college labor, educational achievement in elementary and secondary schooling, and the childcare landscape in nonmetro counties with a focus on childcare capacity.

 Education